vuefront/wordpress/readme.txt

 If you have Woocommerce installed and activated, the plugin will provide that data as well.

 == Changelog ==
+= 1.1.0 =
+Added reviews total and categories to post
+Added previous and next posts and datePublished
+Fixed Including (or calling) javascript files included in WP core Fixed Calling files remotely
+Fixed Generic function (and/or define) names

 = 1.0.0 =
 Initial release.